micene09/scarlett/README.md

 **set (option, newValue)**

-To directly update an option (your Typescript's IDE plugin will warn you about type issues).
+To directly update an option (your TypeScript's IDE plugin will warn you about type issues).

 **unset(option)**